Cyclone Grant

-Cyclone Grant was a tropical cyclone that affected Queensland and the Northern Territory in late December 2011 and early January 2012.
+Tropical Cyclone Grant was a tropical cyclone that affected Queensland and the Northern Territory in late December 2011 and early January 2012.

 Meteorological history

 On 21 December, the United States Joint Typhoon Warning Center and the Tropical Cyclone Warning Centre in Darwin, Australia, began monitoring an area of low pressure that had developed about 9462 km to the northeast of Darwin.

 Tropical Low 04U developed into a Category 1 tropical cyclone on the morning of 25 December and moved slowly towards the Cobourg Peninsula.
+It caused torrential rainfall over parts of the Cobourg Peninsula and the adjacent north coast of the Arnhem District.
 The system reached Category 2 strength in the afternoon of 25 December.
 In the evening of 28 December the system, downgraded to a tropical low, moved back onto the waters of the Gulf of Carpentaria.
 The system continued to move eastward across the Cape York Peninsula and into the Coral Sea, even as the storm weakened, until Grant underwent an extratropical transition on 2 January 2012.
 Later on the same day, the extratropical remnant of Grant dissipated.